 In the throat, its low sharpness will also make it far more approachable, because it will not have an “after burn”.
 Instead, it goes down smoothly and leaves behind only an aroma of oak and the baking spices, as well as a pleasant sweetness.

 So, all in all, for its comparatively low price, the El Dorado brings an enormous amount to the table.
-And I will always rank this rum among my Top 10, just because of its price/performance ratio and it being a very, very solid foundation, that got me started into actually opening up a rum collection and buying my set of Riedel glasses to properly enjoy it.
+And I will always rank this rum among my top 10, just because of its price/performance ratio and it being a very, very solid foundation, that got me started into actually opening up a rum collection and buying my set of Riedel glasses to properly enjoy it.

-So, that’s it for today folks.
 Enjoy your rum, the forgotten gentleman’s drink.